stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 ## Task

 Create a promise.
-Manually fulfill that promise with a value of `'RESOLVED!'` in `executor` with a delay of 300ms using `setTimeout`.
+Manually fulfill that promise with a value of `'FULFILLED!'` in `executor` with a delay of 300ms using `setTimeout`.

 Then, print the contents of the promise after if has been fulfilled using